Steak and Tomatoes

 SWEET & SOUR SAUCE While the steaks cook, mix all the ingredients in a small bowl.

-TOMATOES While the steaks finish in the oven, add the garlic and onion to Skillet Two (it should still be hot and have a good shimmer of fat left, if not reheat and add a little oil), cook for 1-2 minutes until golden, then push to the side.
-Add the tomatoes in a single layer, stirring only very occasionally to permit a slight ‘burn’ to develop.
+TOMATOES While the steaks finish in the oven, add the garlic and onion to Skillet Two (it should still be hot and have a good shimmer of fat left, if not reheat and add a little oil), cook for 1-2 minutes until the garlic turns golden, then push to the side.
+Add the tomatoes in a single layer, stirring only very occasionally to permit a slight "burn" to develop.
 Add the okra or other vegetables.

 Stir in the Sweet & Sour Sauce and let simmer, stirring occasionally, until the tomatoes and onions and other vegetables are gently cooked and well-coated with the sauce.
 Taste and adjust as needed (see Jaden’s TIPS).

-SERVE Fill plates with the tomato mixture, top with the steaks, drizzle a little sauce over the steaks.
+SERVE Fill serving plates with rice, top with the cooked Tomatoes and cooked Steaks.
+Finally, drizzle a little sauce over the steaks.
 Consider having a loaf of crusty bread nearby to sop up the juices.
 Savor every bite!

-JADEN’s TIPS We found the Sweet & Sour Sauce to be “spot on” perfect for the tomatoes.
-But in her cookbook, Jaden says to taste the sauce and a bite of tomato before serving.
+JADEN’s TIPS Jaden coaches us to taste the sauce and a bite of tomato before serving.
 If it’s too puckery, she advises, add 1/2 teaspoon sugar.
 If it’s not sour enough?
 Add 1/4 teaspoon rice vinegar.
 If it needs salt?
 Add 1/4 teaspoon soy sauce.
 If the sweet and sour is too strong?
 Add a tablespoon of water.
 The Steamy Kitchen Cookbook is filled with little tips like this, ones that build confidence in new and experienced cooks both.
+PS We find the yin-yang of sweet and sour in the Sweet & Sour Sauce as written to be "spot on" perfect for the tomatoes.

-Adapted from The Steamy Kitchen Cookbook, a complimentary copy from Jaden and the publisher Tuttle Publishing My Disclosure Promise
+Adapted from The Steamy Kitchen Cookbook: 101 Asian Recipes Simple Enough for Tonight's Dinner (affiliate link), a complimentary copy from author Jaden Hair and the publisher Tuttle Publishing My Disclosure Promise

 More Great Steak Recipes